 Even though it may seem like you’ll never have enough money, you need to stop stressing about it.
 One way to stop worrying about money is to gain some control over it.
 Create a budget and follow it.

 When you’re overextended, you are being flung in every direction, and when that happens, you’re not really following through on anything or doing anything particularly great.
 This ignites stress; we want to be perfect for everyone all the time.
 Make effective use of your time; learn how to say no, set a realistic schedule and forget about the expectations others project onto you.

 6. Stop being influenced by media.

 The media can make us feel like we are not thin, rich, or successful enough.
 It also instils fear of war, disease and even coffee.
-The media can be a fear-based breeding
+The media can be a fear-based breeding ground for worry.

 7. Be rational.